JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

 ## Conclusion

-Life is impossible.
+Life is impossible, contentment is harder.
 Try not to hate it too much, and try to balance creating and consuming.
-Good luck.
+Good luck, you only get one shot.